 - Two reference letters, up to two pages in length, supporting the nomination from others familiar with the contributions of the nominee.
 These support letters should describe in specific terms how the nominee meets the award criteria.

-- A one page description of their practice of environmental epidemiology.
+- A one page description of the nominee's practice of environmental epidemiology.

-- A portrait photo (photo of only the award receipient will be published with their bio in the journal and on the ISEE web site).
+- A portrait photo (photo of only the award recipient will be published with their bio in the journal and on the ISEE web site).

 The deadline for submitting 2022 award nominations is March 30, 2022.